 The list below provides an overview of the many teaching opportunities available to Divinity School students.
-GAI point valuations for each are indicated.
+GAI point valuations are outlined below and indicated for each position.

 Teaching assistantships are regularly available for Introduction to the Hebrew Bible, Introduction to the New Testament, and Introduction to Religious Studies.
 In addition to these, two or more other TA positions are usually available in Religious Studies.

 For more information about teaching opportunities at the Divinity School, students should contact the Dean of Students’ office.